 The main refinancing operations, the longer-term refinancing operations and structural operations (with the exception of outright transactions) are always executed in the form of standard tenders.
 Counterparties fulfilling the general eligibility criteria specified in Section 2.1 may participate in standard tenders.

-CHART 1

-Normal time-frame for the operational steps for standard tenders
+$\label{eq:CHART 1}$ Normal time frame for the operational steps in standard tenders

-(Times are stated in ECB time (CET))

-Note: The figures refer to the operational steps as defined in Box 3.
+Notes: Times are given in ECB time (C.E.T.) and the figures refer to the operational steps defined in Box 3.

 (b) Quick tenders